petervdpas/petervdpas.github.io/README.md

-# Welcome to GitHub Pages
+# Welcome to my Personal Page

-You can use the [editor on GitHub](https://github.com/petervdpas/petervdpas.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+This page is hosted from a GitHub repository running GitHub Pages on my GitHub account.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever I commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages on this site, from the content in my Markdown files.

 ## Markdown